xiaowen64/SAMRAI/README.md

 hardware.
 SAMRAI enables integration of SAMR technology into existing codes and simplifies the exploration of SAMR methods in new application domains.

+## New Release

+SAMRAI v.
+2.13.0 is now available!
+The major change is that we no longer use the Boost library.
+This affects many interfaces in the API that used boost::shared_ptr, which has been replaced by std::shared_ptr.

 ## Get Involved

 SAMRAI is an open source project, and questions, discussion and contributions